Growth & Care

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Royal Star Magnolia is recommended for the following landscape applications:

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Royal Star Magnolia is smothered in stunning fragrant white star-shaped flowers with yellow eyes at the ends of the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves turn coppery-bronze in fall.
 The fruits are showy pink pods displayed in early fall.